 VA hosted a second consulting party meeting on April 25, 2022 to discuss additional revisions to the draft PA.
 Representatives of THC attended the meeting.
 On April 27, 2022, VA submitted a revised PA to the consulting parties based on the April 25, 2022 meeting.
-It is anticipated that the final PA will include stipulations requiring project design review by THC to avoid, minimize, and/or mitigate adverse effects to historic properties; nomination of Building 1, with Building 3 as a component, for inclusion in the NRHP; documentation of Buildings 5, 6 and 10 prior to their demolition (formerly considered to be historic properties); and the installation of interpretative signage at the campus that memorializes the significance of the Dallas Veterans Administration Hospital.
+The final PA was executed on June 2, 2022.
+The final PA includes stipulations requiring project design review by THC to avoid, minimize, and/or mitigate adverse effects to historic properties; nomination of Building 1, with Building 3 as a component, for inclusion in the NRHP; documentation of Buildings 5, 6 and 10 prior to their demolition (formerly considered to be historic properties); and the installation of interpretative signage at the campus that memorializes the significance of the Dallas Veterans Administration Hospital.